anyars-encarta/vet-clinic/README.md

 # 📖 [Encarta Vet Clinic] <a name="about-project"></a>

 **Encarta Vet Clinic** is a database related application to keep track of vetrinary details of animals.
 The schema was created with PostgreSQL.
-The tables have relationships
+The tables have relationships specified

 ## 🛠 Built With <a name="built-with"></a>